hbrannan/siteArchiver/README.md

 ## API:

   post /site, takes url:STRING
-     - if calling the API directly, note:
+    if calling the API directly, note:
-     - API currently supports only http:// supports only one site at a time expects Content-Type of application/json
+     - API currently requests only to http:// supports only one site at a time expects Content-Type of application/json
      - url string should NOT itself include http://
      - url string SHOULD include a .domain
      example: google.com
+    if using the webage, not:
+     - if no domain is provided, defaults to `.com`

   get /site, takes id:INT, a stringified number is acceptable.
      - API currently supports only query id at a time